Infrared heating in the assembly hall for precision work and continuous comfort

 Infrared heating within European energy visions

-Electric radiant heating is increasingly being cited in European energy policy documents as an efficient solution for industrial spaces with specific heating needs.
+Electric radiant heating is increasingly mentioned in European energy policy documents as an efficient solution for industrial spaces with specific heating requirements.
 Information platforms such as energy.ec.europa.eu emphasize that targeted heating and zone heating can contribute to lower energy consumption per production unit.
-Infrared is an excellent solution for assembly halls.
+For assembly halls, infrared aligns perfectly with this.

 Why Warmteshop for assembly hall heating?

 Warmteshop has specialized in infrared heating since 2006 and has extensive experience with industrial applications such as assembly halls.
-With over 5,000 infrared panels in stock and warehouses in the Netherlands, Belgium, and Germany, we can deliver quickly and collaborate on customized solutions.
-In our 30+ showrooms , including locations in Antwerp, Ghent, Hasselt, Kortrijk, Brussels, and Culemborg, we showcase solutions tailored to a wide range of industrial situations.
-Our expertise and service are confirmed by independent reviews via Trustprofile .
+With more than 5,000 infrared panels in stock and warehouses in the Netherlands, Belgium, and Germany, we can deliver quickly and collaborate on customized solutions.
+In our 30+ showrooms, including locations in Antwerp, Ghent, Hasselt, Kortrijk, Brussels, and Culemborg, we showcase solutions tailored to diverse industrial situations.
+Our expertise and service are confirmed by independent reviews via Trustprofile.

 Assembly hall heating as part of a total concept